 It is quite common to experience changes in mood, energy levels, and motivation during the Fall/Winter months.
 This is sometimes referred to as the “winter blues”.
-But some people experience a type of Depression called Seasonal Affective Disorder.
+But some people experience a type of depression called Seasonal Affective Disorder.
 If you are concerned about symptoms you are currently experiencing, the information below can help you determine the difference and what you can do to relieve your symptoms.

 What is Seasonal Affective Disorder?

 Seasonal Affective Disorder is considered by the American Psychiatric Association to be a type of depression displaying a recurring seasonal pattern.
-It is not considered a separate disorder and people must meet the full criteria for Major Depression Disorder during specific seasons to receive the diagnosis.
+It is not considered a separate disorder and people must meet the full criteria for Major Depressive Disorder during specific seasons to receive the diagnosis.

 Signs and Symptoms

 - Feelings of sadness or depressed mood most of the day, nearly every day

 - Marked loss of interest or pleasure in activities once enjoyed.

 - Changes in appetite; usually eating more and craving carbohydrates.

 - Changes in sleep; usually sleeping too much

 - Loss of energy or increased fatigue despite increased sleep hours